ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 I don't know if we strictly need the trailing variable in the body.
 You're only allowed one `...` in the variable list (right at the end), and the trailing variable is required to have been in the variable list followed by a `...`, so as far as I can tell it's unambiguous.
 (At least as long as there are no higher-rank types, which I don't think I've seen mentioned yet.)

 `printf`, `appF` and `appA` would also fit into this schema if it weren't for the constraints.
 But as far as I know Typed Racket has nothing analagous to Haskell's constraints.
+I don't know how much they complicate matters.

 That leaves four examples. `sort` and `renderCsv` don't fit the scheme because they can only accept one or two optional arguments, not an arbitrary number.
 (Typed Racket [does support optional arguments](https://docs.racket-lang.org/ts-guide/types.html#%28part._.Types_for_.Functions_with_.Optional_or_.Keyword_.Arguments%29), they're just not covered by this paper.)